Home

 One of the places we selected to propose as a sightseeing stop is a beautiful Split in Croatia.
 Sightseeing stops are a perfect easy opportunity to see new places during your transfer across Croatia, especially during long distance transfers.
 Take it as a great option to get in touch with local culture and history.
 It's good to combine transportation and sightseeing together!

-Split is Croatia's second-largest city and the largest city in the historical Dalmatia region.
-Historical Complex of Split with the Palace of Diocletian is a UNESCO World Heritage Site from 1979.
+Split, the second-largest city in Croatia, located in the historical Dalmatia region, initially a Greek settlement Aspalathos, known for its historical complex with the Palace of Diocletian is a UNESCO World Heritage Site from 1979.

 Split, Croatia - Sightseeing stop in Split (Croatia) | Monterrasol Transfers